Comment Of The Day

 Nothing is either good nor bad, but thinking makes it so,

-The idea that we need to make each look good is a figment of our imaginations.
+The suggestion that we all need to make each look good is a tendentious figment of the self-destructive imagination.

 Back the Writings & Comment Index